 Insecticide treatments that are conducted thoroughly and correctly by a qualified exterminator can be a very effective way of controlling bed bugs.
 An exterminator may use several insecticides to achieve the best result.

-An exterminator may suggest other services such as heat treatments, steam applications, or freezing infected items in addition to the chemical treatment.
+An exterminator may suggest other services such as heat treatments, steam applications, or freezing infested items in addition to the chemical treatment.

-A thorough insecticide treatment may involve 2 to 3 visits from an exterminator to ensure the infected area has been effectively treated.
-An insecticide treatment typically takes about 30 minutes to 2 hours per room depending on size and condition of the room.
+Thorough insecticide treatment may involve 2 to 3 visits from an exterminator to ensure the infected area has been effectively treated.
+An insecticide treatment typically takes about 30 minutes to 2 hours per room depending on the size and condition of the room.

 Once the treatment is complete, you should wait until all the insecticides have dried before reentering your home, or until the exterminator says it is safe.

 Controlling bed bugs with insecticides is a challenging and time-consuming process that requires expertise.
 A license to apply certain insecticides in many states; do not attempt to use chemical treatments on your own without consulting an exterminator.

 If you feel a chemical treatment is the best treatment, talk to a qualified exterminator today by calling Pest Brigade at (833) 431-0401.